-We are working hard to create a diverse and fully inclusive culture where all staff feel valued and we welcome applications from all sections of the community.
-Above all we are looking for inspirational, committed individuals who have a genuine desire to support people to transform their lives.
+Above all we are looking for inspirational, committed individuals who will be committed to our Recovery Ethos, and has a genuine desire to support people to transform their lives.

 To view the job description and guidance on completing your application form, please click on the ‘document available’ tab at the top of the advert page on our website.